JGugolz/DD2391-Project-Group7/README.md

 - README and documentation
   - Structure of README and initial documentation.
 We finalized the entire README together.
 - Implement SYN flood client that sends SYN floods to specific IP and port based on input
-  - I wrote a client that emulates a SYN flood attack using Go, gopacket
+  - I wrote a client that emulates a SYN flood attack using Go, gopacket.

 ### Jack Gugolz

 - Packer parser
-  - Bla
+  - I used the Google-made package gopacket to make a packet parser.
+The packet parser allows us to log the packet type and corresponding flags, aswell as it's payload in the firewall.
-- TCP State table
+- TCP State Table
+  - I learnt what a TCP state table is, and how it can be used to protect against SYN floods.
+  - I created the TCP state table, and implemented it in firewall.
-  - bla
+- SYN Flood
+  - I fixed the TCP headers in the TCP flood to make sure is was not filtered out by the state table.

 ### Tobias Bjurström

 - Mynfqueue
-  - Extension of nfqueue mainly used for debugging
+  - Extension of nfqueue mainly used for debugging.
-  - Implements a user-level queue in order to simplify logging the queue
+  - Implements a user-level queue in order to simplify logging the queue.
 - SYN-cookies
-  - Implementation of the SYN-cookies
+  - Implementation of the SYN-cookies.
-  - Built tests for verifying the functionality of the implementation
+  - Built tests for verifying the functionality of the implementation.
 - Web server
-  - Starts a vulnerable server capable of serving requests but not inherently resistant to SYN-floods
+  - Starts a vulnerable server capable of serving requests but not inherently resistant to SYN-floods.

 ## References